IanKim2001/R-Projects/README.md

 # R-Projects
 - Data science projects in this repo are from either original work or revised for a study and learning purpose.
-Projects in this repo are presented in the form of .Rmd and .pdf files.
+Projects in this repo are presented in the form of .html and .pdf files.
 - Each folder represents the content of the project and the fields of application (i.e. Classification, Regression etc)

 # Projects Description